brian1337-ship-it/task-manager/readme.md

 # Task Management App

 This is a full-stack web application for managing tasks, as per the TryHackMe task/assignment.
-The application allows users to create, read, update, and delete tasks and is built with Node.js and Express for the backend, React for the frontend, and MongoDB for the database.
-TypeScript is also used.
+The application allows users to create, read, update, and delete tasks.

 It includes the following: